 Believe it or not, Luigi was a top-tier character in Super Smash Bros.
-4’s amiibo metagame.
+4’s amiibo metagame!
 It took trainers quite a while to discover his best move: his jab.
 That isn’t a joke, by the way — in that game, most top-tier fighters relied on their jabs.
 If that sounds boring, don’t worry!
 Things aren’t that simple in Super Smash Bros.
-Ultimate, and Luigi is required to use much more of his moveset to be able to contend.
+Ultimate, as Luigi is required to use much more of his moveset to be able to properly contend.
 If you want to learn more about his metagame history, feel free to read his wiki page.
 Otherwise, let’s jump right into today’s training!

 Special thanks to Staples for contributing Luigi’s training information!